Rickasaurus/Barb/README.markdown

 Why Barb?
 ---------

-I created Barb because I needed a user language for my applications but yet no existing .NET language hosted nicely inside of my application and met my criteria:
+I created Barb because I needed a user language for my applications but yet no existing .NET language both hosted nicely inside of my application and met my criteria:

 - Simple/Terse Syntax
 - Expression Oriented (Any program should be able to be represented in a single line of code)
 - No casting necessary and transparent type conversions
 - Native .NET type system (No painful conversions!)
 - Tries really hard to do what a non-technical user would expect
-- Easy to maintain
 - Fast Execution (I use it to script over sets of records in the millions range)
 - Safe from accidental data corruption by non-technical users